kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 * Stronger team work, more successful collaboration with less friction.
 * Clarity about roles reduces waste due to people having overlap of work or conflict about who should do what.
 * Helps filling a [job](#job-title) when a person leaves the organization.
+* Business processes that use roles instead of job titles have less change volatility during reorganizations.

 ### Persons Affected
 All employees.